TheFishNextDoor/Command-Schedular/README.md

 Schedule commands to run at specific points.

 ## Setup
-- Add Command Schedular jar into your plugins folder
+- Add Command Schedular jar into your plugins folder.
-- Restart your server
+- Restart your server.
-- Edit commands.yml to your liking
+- Edit commands.yml to your liking.
-- Type /commandschedular reload
+- Type /commandschedular reload.

 ## Commands
-- **/commandschedular help:** Show the help message
+- **/commandschedular help:** Show the help message.
-- **/commandschedular reload:** Reload the plugin
+- **/commandschedular reload:** Reload the plugin.
-- **/commandschedular execute:** Execute a specific configured command immediately
+- **/commandschedular execute:** Execute a specific configured command immediately.
 - **/commandschedular time:** Checks the current server time.
 Useful for configuring a [cron](#triggers).

 ## Permissions
-- **commandschedular.reload:** Allows the use of the reload command
+- **commandschedular.reload:** Allows the use of the reload command.
-- **commandschedular.execute:** Allows the use of the execute command
+- **commandschedular.execute:** Allows the use of the execute command.
-- **commandschedular.time:** Allows the use of the time command
+- **commandschedular.time:** Allows the use of the time command.

 ## Scheduled Commands
 ```yaml